VICTORIA, QUEEN OF THE UNITED KINGDOM

 As Victoria’s popularity increased once more, republican feelings began to dissipate but it seems grief was never far away as the Queen mourned the loss of her second daughter, Alice, who died from typhoid on the anniversary of her father’s death.
 The following year, Victoria marked the birth of her first great-grandchild, Feodora of Saxe-Meiningen, lamenting how quickly the years seemed to be passing.

-Queen Victoria celebrated her Diamond Jubilee in 1896 and upon her death on 22 January 1901, she had reigned for 63 years, seven months and two days, making her the longest reigning monarch in British history until she was surpassed by her great-great granddaughter, Elizabeth II, in 2015.
+Queen Victoria celebrated her Diamond Jubilee in 1896 and upon her death on 22 January 1901, she had reigned for 63 years, 7 months and 2 days, making her the longest reigning monarch in British history until she was surpassed by her great-great granddaughter, Elizabeth II, in 2015.